suryahalim/cs169-1/README.md

 ```

 ### Tests
-To run the testing, stay in current directly (cs169/bytlyn) and run rake test.
+To run the testing, stay in current directory (cs169/bytlyn) and run rake test.
 ```
 $ rake test
 ```